 Derivatives risk - a derivative is a contract or investment, the value of which is based on the performance of an underlying financial asset, index or other measure.
 For example, the value of a futures contract changes based on the value of the underlying security or index commodity or security.
-Derivatives often involve leverage, which means that their use can significantly magnify the effect of price movements of the underlying assets or reference measures, disproportionately increasing the Fund's or Underlying Fund's losses and reducing the Fund's or Underlying Fund's opportunities for gains when the financial asset or measure to which the derivative is linked changes in unexpected ways.
+Derivatives often involve leverage, which means that their use can significantly magnify the effect of price movements of the underlying assets or reference measures, disproportionately increasing the Fund's or Underlying Fund's opportunities for gains when the financial asset or measure to which the derivative is linked changes in unexpected ways.
 Some risks of investing in derivatives include: